Nonparametric Detection of Multiple Location-Scale Change Points via Wild Binary Segmentation: Methodology

-Next suppose that there are an unknown number $K \geq 0$ of change-points $\boldsymbol{\tau}= \{\tau_1,\ldots,\tau_K\}$ and the task is to estimate both $K$ and $\boldsymbol{\tau}$.
-The above procedure could be directly extended by replacing the maximal test statistic $T_{1,n}$ with one that is maximized over every possible configuration of change points for every value $K \in \{1,2,\ldots,n-1\}$.
-While finding the configuration which maximizes $T_{1,n}$ might appear challenging, it can often by achieved in a computationally efficient manner through the use of dynamic programming \citep{killick_optimal_2012}.
-However, determining the null distribution of the resulting $T_{1,n}$ is a substantially more difficult task.
-This has led to the development of step-wise procedures which avoid this direct maximization and instead recursively apply hypothesis tests based on the single change point alternative.
-Specifically, consider again the single change point hypothesis test:
+Next suppose that there are an unknown number $K \geq 0$ of change points $\boldsymbol{\tau}= \{\tau_1,\ldots,\tau_K\}$, and the task is to estimate both $K$ and $\boldsymbol{\tau}$.
+The single change point procedure described above could in principle be extended by replacing $T_{1,n}$ with a statistic maximized over every possible configuration of change points and over every value $K \in \{1,2,\ldots,n-1\}$.
+While finding the maximizing configuration can often be achieved efficiently using dynamic programming \citep{killick_optimal_2012}, determining the null distribution of the resulting statistic is substantially more difficult.

+This has led to the development of stepwise procedures which avoid direct maximization over all configurations and instead recursively apply tests based on the single change point alternative.
+Specifically, consider again the hypothesis test